discourse/discourse/docs/INSTALL-digital-ocean.md

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/2998/0084fb4e84c1d812.png" width="690" height="404">

 Once you complete the above steps you will receive a mail from Digital Ocean with the root password to the Droplet.
-(However, if you entered your SSH keys, you won't need a password to log in).
+However, note that if you use SSH keys, you may not need a password to log in.

 # Access your newly created Droplet

-To access the Droplet, type the following command in your terminal:
+Type the following command in your terminal:

     ssh root@192.168.1.1